JeffResc/dotfiles/README.md

    chezmoi apply
    ```

-   > 🔧 The `chezmoi apply` command applies all the dotfiles from the repository and sets up your shell environment, installs Homebrew packages, applies VSCode extensions, and configures system defaults.
+   > 🔧 The `chezmoi apply` command applies all the dotfiles from the repository, sets up your shell environment, installs Homebrew packages, applies VSCode extensions, and configures system defaults.
 It’s the one-stop bootstrap script for your setup.

 ## 🔐 Sensitive Configs & 1Password Integration